Strangely, going into Shabbat didn't do much to calm my fears.

 And once you've set things in their proper perspective, then you confront them with pure logic:

-So courage, all you fabulous brothers and sisters—and don't let the baddies get you down.
+Courage, all you fabulous brothers and sisters — and don't let the baddies get you down.

 Remember who you really are.